Get Strict Pull-ups: The Path

 Here, Solis and Pearlman offer up four exercises that help to build essential pull up strength.
 String them together for a complete workout, doing three rounds with 30 seconds rest in between each exercise.

 1. Single-Arm Dumbbell Row

 You’ll need: 20 to 40-pound dumbbell set

 Do it: With feet at shoulder-width distance, hinge forward at the hips maintaining a flat back and place your right foot on a bench, holding a dumbbell in your left hand.
 Bend your right elbow and pull the dumbbell up to the side of your chest.
 Pause, then slowly lower back to start.
-That’s one rep. Do 12 reps; repeat on opposite side.
+That’s one rep. Do 12 reps; repeat on the opposite side.

-Solis says: “I like single arm dumbbell rows because it develops the shoulder, forearm and upper back unilaterally.”
+Solis says: “I like single-arm dumbbell rows because it develops the shoulder, forearm and upper back unilaterally.”